-Each class has an iPad and there is also a set of iPads available which have a range of age-appropriate apps installed.
+Each Key Stage has access to a set of iPads which have a range of ageappropriate apps installed.
 Resources to support the use of iPads, such as a green screen, are available in the Learning Hub.

-In addition, each classroom is equipped with a PC connected to a projector and interactive whiteboard, or an interactive screen.
+In addition, each classroom is equipped with a PC connected to a projector and interactive whiteboard.
 Apple TV is available to allow mirroring of iPads.